DarioGT/ZimArchivist/doc/doc.md

 or on a single line {noarchive} http://www.bar.org {/noarchive} like that.

+or a simpler way:
+!@ this line is not processed by ZimArchivist

 ## Things you may want to know

 ZimArchivist first get the last modification date of each zimfile.